brahim-o-tech/wsus-susdb-toolkit/README.md

 ## Credits

-Authored and maintained by **Brahim Oubarka** — Azure / Identity & Security Consultant.
+Authored and maintained by **Brahim O.** — Azure / Identity & Security Consultant.
 Built on top of Microsoft's officially published WSUS reindex script, extended with production-hardening informed by Microsoft Learn's current index-maintenance and compatibility-level guidance.